This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Vitamin D benefits include its role in healthy cell replication and its protective effects against autoimmune conditions.

-Evidence published in the International Journal of Environmental Research and Public Health cited above suggests that it would be beneficial for people living outside of the tropics to ensure they expose their skin to the sun sufficiently.
+Evidence published in the International Journal of Environmental Research and Public Health cited above suggested that it would be beneficial for people living outside of the tropics to ensure they expose their skin to the sun sufficiently.
 A lack of sunlight can cause vitamin D deficiency and increase the risk of several major health concerns, including cancer, heart disease and osteoporosis.

 Getting adequate sun exposure promotes longevity and improves your mood and feelings of happiness.

-Research published in the Journal of Cosmetic Dermatology points out that vitamin D is derived from solar ultraviolet light exposure, and there’s evidence that low levels of vitamin D can increase the risk of 16 different types of cancer, including breast, ovarian and prostate cancers.
+Research published in the Journal of Cosmetic Dermatology pointed out that vitamin D is derived from solar ultraviolet light exposure, and there’s evidence that low levels of vitamin D can increase the risk of 16 different types of cancer, including breast, ovarian and prostate cancers.

 In summer months when the index is very high, you can wear sunscreen on your face and other sensitive areas to avoid sunburn, but let your arms and legs soak up the sun for that period of time.
 During colder months, you can spend a longer period of time in direct sunlight without the risk of burning.